-In the autumn of 2030, Malik Henna was elected as the new Megastani Prime Minister.
-He was the son of the Megastani Prime Minister who had carried out Operation: Snow Storm.
-Henna was a young and inexperienced politician whose history of failure in nearly all endeavors public and private seemed to endear him to large blocs of Megastani public opinion, and he was strongly supported by the Neo-pros.
+In the autumn of 2030, Megastan elected a new Prime Minister.
+His name was Malik Henna, and he was the son of the Prime Minister who had carried out Operation: Snow Storm.
+Henna was a young and inexperienced politician whose history of failure in nearly all endeavors public and private strangely endeared him to large blocs of Megastani public opinion.
+He was also strongly supported by the Neo-pros, and after Henna took office, Neo-pro ideologues were placed in

 positions of great power(46)

 A year later, on November 9, 2031, something much worse than Pearl Harbor hit Megastan.
-Operating out of Cuba, an extremist gang of Venezuelan Communists known as Los Quaidos executed a horrific terrorist attack against the Megastani capital of Megadina.
+An extremist gang of Venezuelan Communists known as Los Quaidos executed a horrific terrorist attack against the Megastani capital of Megadina.
 The attack toppled two of Megastan’s most prized and symbolic towers, damaged its central military headquarters, and killed over 3,000 innocent civilians.

 The vast bulk of global public opinion was aghast.
 However dissatisfied anyone was with Megastan’s hegemony, people of all races and backgrounds understood that indiscriminate attacks against civilians were both morally reprehensible and counterproductive to global peace and security.

 Megastan could have taken the opportunity to highlight and augment its moral and physical strength by showing restraint and humility.
-They could have taken the opportunity to re-examine some of the policies that global opinion most opposed—many of which were not even in the Megastani public interest.
+They could have taken the opportunity to re-examine some of their policies that global opinion most opposed, many of which were not even in the Megastani public interest, in order to address legitimate grievances and vastly diminish motivation for terrorism worldwide.

 Astonishingly, Henna and his Neo-pro backers instead played directly into the hands of Los Quaidos.
-They exaggerated LQ’s power and acted dangerously arrogant and belligerent toward the rest of the world, which alienated many of their staunchest allies and supporters.
+They exaggerated LQ’s power and acted dangerously arrogant and belligerent toward the rest of the world, which alienated many of Megastan’s staunchest allies.
 Henna freely issued indiscriminate ultimatums and offered no room for the smallest dissent about tactics or strategies.

-Anyone who did not agree with Megastan on all counts was implicitly threatened and politically marginalized. (“You are either our partner or our enemy,” said Henna on numerous occasions.)
-In one of his most damaging rhetorical flourishes, Henna named three nations, including the United States, “The Bloc of Belligerent Bad Guys.”
-What this portended was clear: There could be no negotiations or compromises with these countries.
-Only ultimatums, followed, if necessary, by force.
+Anyone who did not agree with Megastan on all counts was implicitly threatened and politically marginalized. (“You are either our partner or our enemy,” Henna said on numerous occasions.)
+In one of his most damaging rhetorical flourishes, Henna named three nations, including the United States, “The Bloc of Badness.”
+What this portended was clear: There could be no negotiations or compromises with these countries—only ultimatums, followed, if necessary, by force.

 The countries that found themselves thus classified immediately accelerated their efforts to arm themselves in order to deter a Megastani invasion, bombing campaign, or regime change.
 Instability and paranoia increased worldwide.